 Paavo’s tool is very straightforward.
 You only need to copy and paste the URL of your Facebook page.
 Then follow the on-screen instructions.

 Our original cover photo when put to the test looked like this: Yikes!
-Yup clearly it was in violation with the Facebook cover photo text policy, and we prefer to be on Facebook’s (or any social media platforms’) good side.
+Yup clearly it was in violation of the Facebook cover photo text policy, and we prefer to be on Facebook’s (or any social media platforms’) good side.

 With the handy 20 Percent Tool, our Facebook cover photo page does look like what it is now, whew!